lucpizz/Team-Generator/README.md

 This program is designed to create a Team html webpage.

-Start the program with the following command "npm run start".
+Start the program with the following command "node app.js".

 ---